robin-a-meade/jbang-catalog/README.md

 ### Implement the `-r` option to the `generate_pom_files` bash script

-This option will register the generated pom files into `.github/dependabot.yml`
+This option will register the generated pom files into `.github/dependabot.yml`.

-I created template file to use: `dependabot_stanza_template.yml`.
+I created a template file to use: `dependabot_stanza_template.yml`.

-This process will apply the template file as it iterates over the list of genereated pom files, resulting in an appropriate `.github/dependabot.yml` file.
+This option involves iteratating over the list of generated pom files, applying the stanza template, to build an appropriate `.github/dependabot.yml` file.

 ### Handle `//DEPS` dependency declarations